 delta_poc_minus1[i] plus 1 specifies the absolute delta POC of the i-th reference frames and the POC of current picture.

-Table 3 tabulates the proposed syntax to signal RPS in PPS
+For bitstreams with repetitive structures in which reference picture pattern exists for pictures in every GOP, RPS can be signaled in SPS and be referred by their index.
+Table 3 tabulates the proposed syntax to signal RPS in SPS.
+In addition to RPS, SPS should also carry some information / flags to indicate the use of OLC and ERPS.

-Table 3 – Syntax for signaling RPS in PPS
+Table 3 – Syntax for signaling RPS in SPS